Ninagawa123/roid1_urdf/readme.md

 # Roid1 URDF

-This is a small humanoid robot URDF file and RVIZ operation demo.
+This is a small humanoid URDF file and Rviz operation demo.
 You can operate the joints of the robot with sliders.

 # Usage

-This demo has been confirmed to work on ROS-merodic with Rviz.
+This demo has been confirmed to work on ROS-melodic with Rviz.

 $ cd ~/catkin_ws/src/